Avimitin/nvim/README.md

 ## Important Notes

-This project is still under active development, so new versions and breaking changes will be released frequently.

----

 Neovim v0.7.0 has released.
 The configuration itself is working fine.
 But there are also other changes that might incompatible with your computer.